 How to Calculate Percentage Variance Between Two Numbers in Excel

-The following overview image illustrates the calculation of percentage variance between values in Estimated Revenue and Actual Revenue columns.
+The following dataset illustrates how to calculate the percentage variance between values in the Estimated Revenue and Actual Revenue columns.
 The Variance column shows the percentage change for each year.

 How to calculate percentage variance